Changi International Airport

 Luggage Storage Inside Changi International Airport

-If you plan to head to the airport early to explore the airport, you may be too early to check your bags.
+If you plan to head to the airport early to explore, you may be too early to check your bags.

 TIP: Ticket counters typically don’t open until two hours before flights depart.